 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Criminology and Law.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Criminology and Law.

 Recognition in your country

 If you intend to use your Open University qualifications to seek work or undertake further study outside the UK, we recommend checking whether your intended qualification will meet local requirements for your chosen career.
 Read recognition in my country.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements for this qualification.

 At The Open University we believe education should be open to all, so we provide a high-quality university education to anyone who wishes to realise their ambitions and fulfil their potential.

 How much time do I need?